Park-Joonyoung/park-joonyoung.github.io/_posts/Paper Reading/2025-02-16-A-Survey-of-Quantization-Methods-for-Efficient-Neural-Network-Inference.md

 The layers of an NN are grouped into sensitive/insensitive to quantization, and higher/lower bits are used for them.
 One can minimize accuracy degradation and still benefit from reduced memory footprint and faster speedup with low precision quantization.

-One challenge with the mixed-precision quantization is that the search space for selecting layers to quantize is exponential in the number of layers.
+One challenge with mixed-precision quantization is that the search space for selecting layers to quantize is exponential in the number of layers.
 - Exploration-based methods:
     - RL based method:
         - Determines the quantization policy automatically with a reinforcement learning.